pdjr-archive/venus-signalk-tank-service/README.md

    ```

 3. Open ```tankservice.py``` in a text editor and change the
-   values of SIGNALK_SERVER and maybe SIGNALK_TANKS to suit your needs.
+   values of SIGNALK_SERVER and SIGNALK_TANKS to suit your needs.

    SIGNALK_SERVER specifies the hostname/IP-address and port
    number of your Signal K server.